 About me

-My name is Emily Calle.
 I’m a mom of two boys, and one of the least likely people you’d ever expect to decide to live abroad with her family.

 I am a homebody — I have never been much of a traveler.
 Before moving to Vienna, Austria in April of 2011, we lived within an hour’s drive of every member of my extensive immediate family, and I liked it that way.
 My mom came over to visit us once or twice a week, and many of my closest friends were people I’d known since I was a child.
 I had never lived more than a few hours away from the DC area.
 After our first child was born, I would cringe at the thought of driving an hour to see my parents (our oldest did not like riding in the car) and I put off travelling with him by air as long as I could — it seemed so daunting.
 There were days where putting him in the car and driving to the mall seemed like “too much”, and I’d just stay home.
 I always liked to have everything in my life structured and ordered — we had a strict feeding/nap schedule, I liked to have all of my “stuff” with me (just in case) and I would rarely do things outside of my comfort zone (i.e., situations I was pretty sure I could control or at least predict).

-In the spring of 2009, when we had just one child, my husband, Dan, was offered the chance to move to Austria for a new job.
+In the spring of 2009, when we had just one child, my husband was offered the chance to move to Austria for a new job.
 It was my overwhelming natural instinct to say no, but since I’d stopped working when our first child was born, money was a little tight, so I figured it wouldn’t hurt to at least investigate this opportunity and find out what they could offer.
 The process of applying, being accepted and negotiating this job opportunity took almost 2 years, during which time we had our second child.
 During that time, it seemed like an opportunity that was never actually going to happen.
 Because it seemed more fantasy than reality, I allowed myself to dream of the things we’d do if we moved abroad, the adventures we would take, the fun places we’d go and the amazingly different perspective we would all get from the experience.
-Also, during that time, Dan traveled back and forth to Austria frequently for work, and I decided to join him on one trip (for a total of 4 days, including travel back and forth) to see if Vienna was a place I could even imagine myself living: it was; I loved it.
+Also, during that time, my husband traveled back and forth to Austria frequently for work, and I decided to join him on one trip (for a total of 4 days, including travel back and forth) to see if Vienna was a place I could even imagine myself living: it was; I loved it.

 When the offer finally came through, we had spent so much time dreaming about going that we actually decided to do it.
 Before deciding to move our entire family to Europe, I had left the US a total of 3 times in my entire life, and then ENTIRE time of my travel abroad, if you added it all up, totalled less than 1 week.
 I knew not a single word of German, neither did my husband.
 At the time that we made the decision to move, our kids were 2 years old and 3 months old.
 We arrived here with seven suitcases, an 11 year old dog and two small kids . . . and absolutely no idea of what we were doing.